Hephaestus: Return to Olympus

-Hephaestus was one of the Olympians to have returned to Olympus after being exiled.
+Hephaestus was one of the Olympians who returned to Olympus after being exiled.

-In an archaic story, Hephaestus gained revenge against Hera for rejecting him by making her a magical golden throne, which, when she sat on it, did not allow her to stand up again.
+In an archaic story, Hephaestus gained revenge against Hera for rejecting him by forging her a magical golden throne, which, when she sat on it, did not allow her to stand up again.
 The other gods begged Hephaestus to return to Olympus to let her go, but he refused, saying "I have no mother".
 It was Ares who undertook the task of fetching Hephaestus at first, but he was threatened by the fire god with torches.
 At last, Dionysus, the god of wine, fetched him, intoxicated him with wine, and took the subdued smith back to Olympus on the back of a mule accompanied by revelers – a scene that sometimes appears on painted pottery of Attica and of Corinth.
-In the painted scenes, the padded dancers and phallic figures of the Dionysan throng leading the mule show that the procession was a part of the dithyrambic celebrations that were the forerunners of the satyr plays of fifth century Athens.

-According to Hyginus, Zeus promised anything to Hephaestus in order to free Hera, and he asked for the hand of Athena in marriage (urged by Poseidon who was hostile toward her), leading to his attempted rape of her.
+According to Hyginus, Zeus promised anything to Hephaestus in order to free Hera.
+Hephaestus asked for the hand of Athena in marriage (urged by Poseidon, who was hostile toward her), leading to his attempted rape of the goddess, who rejected his advances.
 In another version, he demanded to be married to Aphrodite in order to release Hera, and his mother fulfilled the request.

 The theme of the return of Hephaestus, popular among the Attic vase-painters whose wares were favored among the Etruscans, may have introduced this theme to Etruria.
-In the vase-painters' portrayal of the procession, Hephaestus was mounted on a mule or a horse, with Dionysus holding the bridle and carrying Hephaestus' tools (including a double-headed axe).

-The traveller Pausanias reported seeing a painting in the temple of Dionysus in Athens, which had been built in the 5th century but may have been decorated at any time before the 2nd century CE.
+In the vase-painters' portrayal of the procession, Hephaestus was mounted on a mule or a horse, with Dionysus holding the bridle and carrying Hephaestus's tools (including a double-headed axe).
+In the painted scenes, the padded dancers and phallic figures of the Dionysan throng leading the mule show that the procession was a part of the dithyrambic celebrations that were the forerunners of the satyr plays of fifth-century Athens.
+The traveller Pausanias spoke of having seen a painting of Hephaestus in the temple of Dionysus in Athens.
+The temple had been built in the 5th century, but may have been decorated at any time before the 2nd century CE.
 When Pausanias saw it, he said: